Skip to main content

 • The finished product, as it arrives in your home

-A GOTS-certified mattress means the whole system has been independently verified — not just one material inside it.
+A GOTS-certified mattress means the entire system has been independently verified — not just a single material inside it.

-GOTS is also the only organic standard with a public database that consumers can search by license number at global-standard.org.
+GOTS is also the only organic standard with a public database that consumers can search by license number at global-standards.org.

 What GOLS Does — and Does Not — Cover

-GOLS — the Global Organic Latex Standard — is an entirely separate organization from GOTS, with no affiliation with it.
-GOLS certifies that latex foam contains at least 95% certified organic raw latex, sourced and processed according to organic standards.
+GOLS — the Global Organic Latex Standard — is an entirely separate organization from GOTS and has no affiliation with it.
+GOLS certifies that latex foam contains at least 95% certified organic raw latex, sourced and processed in accordance with organic standards.

 That is where GOLS stops.
 It does not certify finished mattresses, does not cover the full supply chain, and does not verify anything else in the product.
 A mattress containing GOLS-certified latex is not an organic mattress.
 It contains one material that meets an organic standard.
 Everything else may be entirely conventional.

 Critically, GOLS has no public consumer-facing verification database.
-A brand can display a GOLS logo with no practical mechanism for a consumer to confirm it.
+A brand can display a GOLS logo without any practical mechanism for consumers to verify it.
 There is no license number to search and no public registry to check.

 But the deeper problem is this: there is no reconciliation between what a brand certifies and what it actually uses.
 A brand could purchase one container of GOLS-certified latex, obtain a certification, display the logo across its entire product line, and purchase thousands of subsequent containers of uncertified latex with no audit, no enforcement, and no mechanism to detect the discrepancy.
 The certification does not follow the volume.
 There is no system that verifies the certified material is actually in the mattress you are buying — at any scale, at any point in time.